Economic History Society Fellowships

 Once an application has been submitted, a standard email will be sent to the addresses supplied by the applicant in the ‘Referees’ section of the online application form.
 Applicants may arrange instead for a portfolio of generic references to be sent by their university, where such a service is offered.
 In that case the box in the ‘Referees’ section marked ‘Portfolio to follow’ should be ticked, and the referee details left blank.
 All letters must be emailed as Word document attachments to IHR.Fellowships@sas.ac.uk and the applicant’s surname must appear in the subject line of the email.

-A committee of senior historians will, in the first instance, draw up a short list of interview candidates from eligible applicants.
+A committee of historians representing the discipline will, in the first instance, draw up a short list of interview candidates from eligible applicants.
 The committee will assess the quality of applications with reference to the following criteria:

 - The academic record of the candidate as exhibited by CV and references.